Too many squash rackets? Here's how to find the right one

 Select options and limit the number of products

-Racket balance refers to the distribution of weight within the squash racket, which can affect its handling and playability.
-Choosing the right racket balance can improve control, power, and overall performance during play.
+Racket balance refers to the distribution of weight in a squash racket, which significantly affects playability and control.
+Choosing the right balance type can enhance your performance, affecting how you swing, hit the ball, and maneuver during a match.

 Popular options (you can select more than one)